grepString/SuperSprayPaintMod/README.md

 ### Controls

-1. Face the direction where you want the paint cans to appear and look straight ahead with your crosshair (or even slightly up from the horizon)
+1. Face the direction where you want the paint cans to appear
 2. Press `F5` to instantly spawn all paint cans in a grid in front of your character
 3. Each color will have two variants:
    - Matte finish (white cans)